-- Section C1.5 Specific policy for building and site elements: Specific controls for building and site elements on residential and non-residential buildings.

-Section C1.6 Public domain: Applies to land owned and/or months of the public authorities.
+- Section C1.3 Building types: There are 14 building types, each with specific objectives and controls.
+Note, more than one building type may apply to your development. - Section C1.4 General controls for all development.
+This section applies to all development including existing buildings and infill development. - Section C1.5 Specific policy for building and site elements: Specific controls for building and site elements on residential and non-residential buildings. - Legealed by MDCP 2015 Amendment Molth, 168 TON Section C1.6 Public domain: Applies to land owned and/or managed by Council or

-Repealed by with CR 2015 Amendment No. 5 ont